 Professional Landscape Architects Act update

 Revisions to the Professional Landscape Architects Act have been introduced as LB364.
-The introduced copy may be viewed here along with other pertinent information including the hearing date once it has been scheduled.
+The introduced copy may be viewed here along with other pertinent information.
+The hearing has been scheduled for March 8, 2017, at 11:30 pm in Room 1507 of the State Capitol Building.

 These changes include, but are not limited to: